 We will be staying Jason’s Surf House.
 Nalu(Surf) Estates consist of a large main 3 bedroom house, and a Casita(small house) with a loft surrounding a pool.
 All bedrooms will be shared (boys and girls separate), Houses have AC, Fans, Full kitchens, Private bathrooms, WiFi and TV.
 The Surf House is within walking distance to the beach.

 What are the ages are of your campers?

-This Surf Camp is geared for older teenagers on Summer Break.
+This Surf Camp is geared for older teenagers on Spring/Summer Break.
 The age range for Costa Rica will be 15-19 years of age.
 This camp is geared for older teens looking for an Cultural International Surf Experience.
 If you have a group of friends interested get in touch.

 What is the typical daily amount of time spent surfing?

 This depends upon the group and their stamina as well as ability level.
 We will surf every morning until our arms give out and we get tired.
 Then depending on the group and our schedule we will have an afternoon or sunset surf again.

 Camp Owner Jason Senn will be your host and ambassador of Pura Vida for the week.
 He along with the Endless Summer Surf Camp local crew will be coordinating the Costa Rica Surf Camps to make your trip a memorable experience.
 Campers will be fully supervised 24 hours a day while they are with us.
 Jason has been living off and on in Costa Rica for the past 20 years.
 He and his crew have vast knowledge of the local culture and area.

 What airport is best to fly into, and do you provide a shuttle service?